smastrom/react-rating/README.md

 ## Features

 - **Use any SVG**: No headaches, icon fonts or packages to install in order to use your favorite shapes.
+- Unlimited possibilities of customization
-- Smart half-fill and advanced behavior customization
+- Zero-config smart half-fill
 - Fully accessible with keyboard navigation and custom/default labels
-- Includes most common rating shapes
+- Most common rating shapes included
 - Dead simple per-active-item styling
 - Truly responsive and mobile-first
 - Simple and clean DOM structure
 - Zero-config RTL support
-- Works both on the server and the client
+- Works with SSR
-- Lightweight with zero dependencies
+- Lightweight

 <br/>